ericsonga/TeacherCSP/_sources/CSPNameNumbers/noteLimitsBoxAnalogy.rst

     Figure 4: Incorrect model for assigning a value from one variable to another.

-Boxes may be a useful analogy to understand variables, but it’s important to highlight that not everything about boxes apply.
+Boxes may be a useful analogy to understand variables, but it’s important to highlight that not everything about boxes applies.